Progress… on publishing

 So who knew, certainly not I, just how long and how much work it takes to write and publish a book!
 But things are shaping up for the publication of Sun Dogs and Yellowcake in early September.
 My very detail-oriented editor Naomi Pauls has put me through a rigorous review, giving me a new-found and hard-earned respect for the editorial role.
 The uber-talented Bill Glasgow is shaping the physical design of the book and Neil Klassen has lent his fine creative eye to produce three fabulous maps.
 And of course, the perfect cover photo is courtesy of artist and photographer Robbie Craig

-Woven into the context of the Cold War and post-war immigration, and set against a backdrop of pristine Lake Athabasca with its First Nations and Métis communities, life in an isolated uranium mining town unfolds.
+Woven into the context of the Cold War and post-World War II immigration, and against a backdrop of pristine Lake Athabasca with its First Nations and Métis communities, life in an isolated uranium mining town unfolds.
 Stories of love, loss, and adventure, with much joy and laughter.

 If you would like to keep informed of news, please consider following this blog.